tonyzhao-jt/LLM-PQ/README.md

     git clone --recursive https://github.com/tonyzhao-jt/llm_pq.git
     python3 pip install -e .
 ```
-#### QLLM / LPTorch
-The llm_pq's runtime relies on the QLLM / LPTorch.
-Which is our adaptor lib for quantized LLM and quantized operators. (going to merge them later)
-- also, due to the historical reason (this repo is initially built on 2023 month 3-6), the implementation of them may not be optimal, we will optimize them later.

-#### EXTRME CAREFUL
-When you use GPU with cap <= 70. please run the update.sh in the 3rd_party of LPTorch to mannually compile and install the bitsandbytes.
+**Careful**: use GPU with cap <= 70 require recompile of bitsandbytes.
+We done it for u in setup.py, but if not, please run the update.sh in the 3rd_party of LPTorch to mannually compile and install the bitsandbytes.

-### Optimizer Setup
+## Optimizer Setup
 llm_pq's optimizer utilize the support from the gurobi.
-You need to first install gurobi.
 To use gurobi, put the [web license](https://license.gurobi.com/manager/licenses) under `/opt/gurobi/` or under `configs`:

-Elsewise if you run the optimization command, you will get:
+Else you will get:
 ```bash
     ERROR:llm_pq:Please install gurobi and put the license file under /opt/gurobi/
 ```

-## Result in Paper
+## Reproduce Results in Paper
 ### Scripts
 We provide all the scripts used in the paper under the `scripts/` folder.
 Currently, we evaluate the performance and accuracy separately by performing the following:
 - Evaluating mixed-precision using modified scripts from GPTQ.
 - Evaluating performance using the distributed runtime.

 Please note that in the current version, we load the model layer by layer and do not require any additional storage for weight saving.
 However, this loading process might be relatively slow.

 ### Graphing